 You may hear the terms “bail” and “bond” used interchangeably, though they’re different things.
 Bail refers to the money the defendant must pay to get out.
 A bond is what the bail bond company posts to secure the defendant’s release.

 In California, bail bondsmen usually charge about seven to ten percent of the whole bail.
-Once the bondsman receives payment, they deliver the bond to the court to secure the defendant’s release.
-Bail fees are non-refundable.
+Once the bail bondsman receives payment, they deliver the bond to the court to secure the defendant’s release.
+Bail bonds fees are non-refundable.

 There are three kinds of bail: